Sunday, June 27, 2010

 B: Well, the lyrics fit the feel of the song perfectly, but the English ones make it sound a little bit like a tourist board commercial.
 Has there ever been an Anglophone song that mentions anything like “foaie verde-a bobului”?

 A: I’ve always had a soft spot for this.
-If anything’s going to make me get up and dance like no one’s watching me, it’s this kind of thing: fun, spirited, full of character and with no ulterior motives whatsoever.
+If anything’s going to make me get up and dance like no one’s watching, it’s this kind of thing: fun, spirited, full of character and with no ulterior motives whatsoever.
 Plus it’s a great piece of music.

-V: 2009’s Qele Qele opening and no mistake: once you’ve heard Nelly doing that, she seems a bit wasted on the rest of it.
+V: 2009’s Qele qele opening and no mistake: once you’ve heard Nelly doing that, she seems a bit wasted on the rest of it.
 The backing dancers are some of the best-looking men on stage this year and consequently wearing far too many clothes, however appropriate and colourful their costumes might be.
-It’s still not as fun as I expected it to be.
-Brilliant though, all the same.
+It’s not as fun as I expected it to be, but brilliant all the same.
 Has anyone deciphered what’s scribbled on her hand in the final?

 34 Albania